Vista Social

 4. Enter your description (up to 100 characters)

-5. Tap “Done” to save
+5. Tap Done to save and publish your post

 Facebook automatically generates alt text using AI, but these descriptions are often vague or inaccurate.
 For example, auto-generated alt text might say “may be an image of cat and indoor” instead of describing your specific content.